 How to Sort-Object Array by property or key in Typescript?

-In This tutorial, You will learn how to sort object arrays by keys or properties in typescript.
+In this tutorial, you will learn how to effectively sort object arrays by keys or properties in TypeScript.

-The object holds the key and value of a real entity.
-An object Array is a list of objects.
+An object holds the key and value of a real entity, and an object array is essentially a list of such objects.

 Typescript/Javascript Array provides a sort method that takes function callback.